 Urban Ministry certification seeks to empower women and men of faith for education, reflection, and engagement in ministry experiences with urban communities.
 It is designed for clergy and seminarians, as well as for professional and volunteer lay ministers.
 Pursuit of Urban Ministry Certification may be part of an undergraduate degree in Religious Studies or as part of a graduate degree in Ministry or Religious Studies.
 Non-credit students may obtain a Certificate of Recognition in Urban Ministry.

-- Interpret the Scriptures in the context of the life of an urban church community.
+- Knowledge of resources in the urban setting for enhancing the life of an urban congregation.

 The Stritch Alumni Network